 The overall style of Veestro is unusual.
 It could work perfectly if you wanted to stock up your freezer or didn’t know which nights you were going to want extra dinners for.
 But, it isn’t a great choice if you want meals each night of the week and many of the meal packs are one-time orders only.

-Trifecta is a performance-focused company and also focuses on high-quality meals.
+Trifecta is a performance-focused company and also focuses on high-quality meals including a vegetarian plan.
 They use USDA organic ingredients, sourcing ingredients from locally-run suppliers whenever possible.
 They also avoid artificial ingredients and use options like coconut, olive and avocado oil when added oil is needed.

-There are five meal plans to choose from, including a vegetarian and a vegan plan.
+There are five meal plans to choose from.
 The vegetarian option starts at $113.90 per week.
 This price includes five breakfasts and five lunch/dinners, averaging out at around $11.40 per meal.

 You can select either two, three, or four meals per day and also choose whether to get meals five times or seven times each week.
 There is also the option to include or exclude breakfast as one of the meals.
 The various options all impact the price but they do offer plenty of flexibility.

 One limitation is that you don’t get to pick the meals.
 Instead, they’re based on the menu for the week.
 If you have allergies, you can specify these and Trifecta avoid including meals that contain those ingredients.
 But, this can result in duplicate meals instead.